pulakeshpradhan/Datasets/gee_syntex.md

-# Comprehensive Google Earth Engine (GEE) Syntax Reference
+# Commonly Used GEE Syntax Reference

 This document provides a comprehensive reference for commonly used Google Earth Engine (GEE) syntax and functions, organized by category with detailed examples.